dannybeckett/SO-ChatBot/README.md

 I've also edited [./source/adapter.js](https://github.com/dannybeckett/SO-ChatBot/commit/d257d954f405f194670a24b59d781c974fffaf0e) to be slightly more helpful.

 I've deleted some commands that were specific to programming, or unnecessary: `awsm colors cowsay domain firefly github hangman jquery mdn mustache norris stop urban vendetta xkcd zalgo`

+I've also deleted the built-in `!!weather` command to make room for ours.